-Lung Cancer Support at NYU Winthrop Hospital Cancer Center
+Lung Cancer Support at NYU Winthrop Hospital Center for Cancer Care

 At the Forefront of Cancer Care

 One of the most comprehensive cancer programs in the New York metropolitan area, the Lung Cancer Center at NYU Winthrop Hospital provides state-of-the-art prevention, early detection, diagnosis and treatment options for all stages of lung cancer, including the surgical expertise essential for curative treatment of Stage 1 disease.

 Cutting-Edge, Coordinated, Consistent Lung Cancer Treatment and Care

 At NYU Winthrop’s Lung Cancer Center, patients benefit from the collaborative efforts of a multidisciplinary team of some of the nation’s top lung cancer specialists, including experts in thoracic surgery, pulmonary medicine, medical oncology, radiation medicine, oncology nursing and social services.

 Patients receive consistent, coordinated care from distinguished experts, along with the benefits of direct access to promising new therapies and pioneering clinical trials supported by the National Cancer Institute.